Maserati Quattroporte (2013) Review

-While the Quattroporte name may not seem as exotic when translated into English - it simply means 'four door' - this is one high performance luxury saloon that has all the Italian flair and style you'd expect from the famous brand.
-Maserati has made some big changes for this generation model, with a better quality interior, more space and for the first time - crucially - a diesel engine.
+Maserati’s Quattroporte name doesn’t sound as exotic when translated into English, simply meaning 'four door'.
+Yet, this is one high performance luxury saloon that has all the Italian charisma and style you'd expect from the famous brand.
+Maserati has made some big changes for this generation of its luxury saloon, with a better quality interior, more space and, for the first time, a diesel engine.

-The 3.0-litre V6 diesel is shared with the smaller Ghibli but has its roots as a Chrysler unit that's used in the Jeep Grand Cherokee.
-This makes the most sense for long distance drivers thanks to its claimed economy of more than 45mpg.
-It also means that many people will now consider the Quattroporte alongside the likes of the Audi A8 and Jaguar XJ.
+The 3.0-litre V6 diesel is shared with the smaller Ghibli but has its roots as a Chrysler unit from the Jeep Grand Cherokee.
+Despite these more modest beginnings, this engine makes the most sense for long distance drivers thanks to its claimed economy of 35.8mpg.
+It also means that many people can consider the Quattroporte alongside the likes of the Jaguar XJ and Porsche Panamera.

-Thanks to adaptive dampers, the Quattroporte rides impressively well, absorbing rough roads and speed bumps with ease.
+Thanks to adaptive dampers, the Quattroporte rides well, absorbing rough roads and speed bumps with ease.
 It's also very quiet on the move, even at higher speeds, helped by an acoustic windscreen and the same at the back.
-With more sumptuous seats than before and improved rear legroom, the Quattroporte is now a serious contender in the luxury saloon market.